 So we all know a standard company balance sheet has three parts: assets, liabilities and ownership equity.
 The accounting equation states assets and liabilities are known as equity or net worth and this net worth must equal assets minus liabilities.
-The balance sheet summarizes the present position or last audited position.
+The balance sheet summarises the present position or last audited position.

 Well in the Business model canvas we have the cost side, the back-end, made up of the activities, resources and partnership aspects and a revenue side, the front end, made up of customer segments, channels and customer relationships.
 It is the ‘net worth’ of all these blocks that makes up their contribution to the Value Proposition.